Radio and Telly

 • If your TV card has a composite-video or S-Video socket, you could get a suitable adaptor to connect the Freeview box's SCART output directly to this instead.

-• A direct connection to your dish - We know of a couple of PC TV receivers that allow you to connect directly to a satellite dish's connector - the most common one is the Hauppauge 3000.
+• A direct connection to your dish – We know of a couple of PC TV receivers that allow you to connect directly to a satellite dish‘s connector.
 You can plug one end into a PC, and the other end to your dish, and use the supplied software to access the Sky Digital channels.
-You'll probably only be able to get the free-to-air channels though, and not the subscription channels, as you won't be able to plug in a Sky subscription card.
-Even if you were able to get a CI card adapter to allow you plug in your Sky Digital subscription card, Sky encrypts their channels and the decryption software is in their set-top boxes.
-Your Sky subscription card is tied to the box serial number, making it even more tricky.
+You’ll only be able to get the free-to-air channels though, and not the subscription channels, as you won’t be able to plug in a Sky subscription card.
+See our Satellite TV on a PC page for more.

-• Sky Anytime: Sky offers some of its programming content to its subscribers over the Internet - more at anytime.sky.com
+• Over the Internet: With Sky’s Sky Player – Sky offers some of its programming content over the Internet – more on our Sky Go page.

-The BT Vision by sends out a modulated signal on UHF channel 36, which an analogue receiver will be able to tune into.
-You can change the V-Box output channel from Settings > General Settings > RF Output Channel.
+The grey versions of BT Vision box sends out a modulated signal on UHF channel 36, which an analogue receiver will be able to tune into.
+You can change the BT Vision+ box output channel from Settings > General Settings > RF Output Channel.
+The black version of the BT Vision box does not have an RF modulator, so you may need an external RF modulator.

 1. Make sure your set-top box is broadcasting a modulated output (on a channel number between 21 and 68)